2023 Solar Incentives Guide for Dumas, TX - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
-The solar system must have been installed after January 1, 2006 on a property you own for you to be eligible for the credit.
-The ITC originally paid out 30% of all costs (panels, accessories, labor and equipment), although the covered amount has fluctuated over the last few years between 26-30%.
-The installation date of your solar system will determine what percentage you are eligible for.
+The ITC applies to solar panels installed on your primary or secondary residence in the United States.
+The solar system must have been installed after January 1, 2006, on a property you own for you to be eligible for the credit.
+The ITC initially covered 30% of all installation costs (panels, labor, accessories and equipment), although this amount has fluctuated slightly over the last few years between 26-30%.
+The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the claim amount.

-More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit will apply to you is to reach out to your local Dumas solar panel installers with your questions.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to talk with your local Dumas solar panel company.

 State & Local Solar Incentives